 CIM consignment note

-This document confirms that the rail carrier has received the goods and that a contract of carriage exists between trader and carrier.
+A CIM note confirms that the rail carrier has received the goods and that a contract of carriage exists between trader and carrier.

 Unlike a bill of lading, a CIM note isn't a document of title.
 It doesn't give its holder rights of ownership or possession of the goods.